ppker/securedrop/README.md

 ## Acknowledgments

 A huge thank you to all SecureDrop contributors!
-You can find a list of code and documentation contributors in the ["Contributors"](https://github.com/freedomofpress/securedrop/graphs/contributors) tab on GitHub, and or a comprehensive view of code, documentation and translation contributors , check out the combined list [here](https://github.com/freedomofpress/securedrop-i18n/graphs/contributors).
+You can find a list of code and documentation contributors in the ["Contributors"](https://github.com/freedomofpress/securedrop/graphs/contributors) tab on GitHub.
+SecureDrop is translated into many languages by a community of volunteers; please [see our Weblate instance for details](https://weblate.securedrop.org/projects/securedrop/#information).
 Thanks to our friends at PyUp for sponsoring a subscription to their [Python security database](https://pyup.io).